lgiancaUTH/iacta-est-2023/index.md

 ## Important Dates
 - 15 Jan 2023: Phase 1.
 Data Released and registration/submissions system open for evaluation of results.
 - 15 Mar 2023: Phase 2.
 Test set released.
 Segmentation results of this phase can only be submitted twice (only best results will be considered).
 - 20 Mar 2023: Submission closed.
-Final off-site leaderboard update and the display of top teams upon participation confirmation.
+Final off-site leaderboard update.
+Top teams will be notified for the participation to the meeting at ISBI 2023.
 - 18 April 2023: Finalist presentations at ISBI 2023.

 ## Other Information